verilator/verilator/docs/guide/simulating.rst

 To use profiling:

 #.
 Use Verilator's :vlopt:`--prof-cfuncs`.
 #.
-Use Verilator's :vlopt:`-CFLAGS "-g -pg" <-CFLAGS>` to pass the
-   profiling flags through to GCC/Clang.
-#.
 Build and run the simulation model.
 #.
 The model will create gmon.out.
 #.
 Run :command:`gprof` to see where in the C++ code the time is spent.